RubixML/ML/README.md

 ```

 ### Numeric String Converter
-This handy little Transformer will convert all numeric strings into their integer or float counterparts.
+This handy Transformer will convert all numeric strings into their integer or float counterparts.
 Useful for when extracting from a source that only recognizes data as string types.

 ##### Categorical